AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-install-the-mobile-sdk.md

 Now it's time to update the App to import the SDK

-1. Open the `BusBookingSwift.xcworkspace` file in XCode
+1. Open the `BusBookingSwift.xcworkspace` file in Xcode
 1. Open the `AppDelegate.swift` file

    ![Open the AppDelegate file](images/ios/swift/mobile-launch-install-openAppDelegate.png)